Lithos-hub/iMovies/README.md

 Version 1.1.0

- * Added dynamic routes on main page when you click over a movie image to get details about that movie
+ * Added dynamic routes on main page when you click over a movie image to get details about that movie.

 ## Project setup
 ```